aramboyajyan/drupal6-webconfig/README.md

 [Drupal 6](http://drupal.org/) web.config file for use on Windows servers.

-The file includes one fixes:
+The file includes one fix:

 - Force of www in front of the domain name to avoid duplicate content on search engines.